giovannilondero/giovannilondero/README.md

 - 💻 software development (web and mobile apps)
 - 🎨 UX and UI design

-🌱 I’m currently learning UX and UI design, focusing on UX design for mobile apps.
+🌱 I’m currently learning about UX and UI design, focusing on UX design for mobile apps.

 <!--
 **giovannilondero/giovannilondero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.